anderspippi/smelly/docs/faq.rst

 :kbd:`ctrl+shift+1`.

-How do I change the colors in a running kitty instance?
+How do I change the colors in a running smelly instance?
 ------------------------------------------------------------

-The easiest way to do it is to use the :doc:`themes kitten </kittens/themes>`, to choose a new color theme.
+The easiest way to do it is to use the :doc:`themes kitten </wellies/themes>`, to choose a new color theme.
 Simply run::

-    kitty +kitten themes
+    smelly +kitten themes

 And choose your theme from the list.